Rental Car Tips For Banff You SHOULD Know

 If you’re already covered, take a copy of the paperwork as proof, though we have never been asked for this proof.
 Every time we rent a car in Canada, we decline any extra insurance, knowing our credit card will cover us.
 The rental car agency never pushes back and sends us on our way!

 This brings me to my next point—credit cards with primary rental insurance.
-The Chase Sapphire Reserve and the Capital One Venture X are our favorite travel credit cards for many reasons.
+The Chase Sapphire Reserve and the Capital One Venture X are our favorite travel credit cards.
 Primary rental car insurance is one of their best perks, and a Priority Pass membership includes great lounges at the Calgary Airport.

 - The sooner you book, the better.